ucsb-cs148-w25/pj12-closettracker/team/AI_CODING.md

 ## Victor
 I use AI tools like ChatGPT in various ways, one of which is learning new libraries quickly on the fly.
 While it isn't a perfect method, it is efficient.
 Using these models, I generate dropdown structures and implement unit testing.
 This allows me to produce meaningful code for the project while simultaneously learning new frameworks and technologies.
 I believe the benefit of these models hinges on my effort to understand the code they generate.
 By doing so, I use AI as a tool to accelerate my learning.
 However, this approach also introduces challenges, such as encountering bugs and errors that are harder to resolve due to gaps in my initial knowledge.

+## Daisy
+I used ChatGPT to install packages or fix package version differences.
+It managed to fix my package issues and allow the code to run efficiently.
+AI is useful and will continue to be usefule in these situations since it's able to tailor a solution for my computer and the version issue I am having whereas the internet only really provides generalized troubleshooting methods.
+To ensure that it is correct because sometimes it doesnt give me a correct solution is to continuousely test and run it locally.